A Guide to Book Bands

 What are the Book Band colours?

-The table below displays each book band level and their equivalent reading age.
-Most children will work through the levels during the year, so for example, in most schools, a reception child, working at expected levels would end the year on yellow.
+The table below shows each book band level, phase and the equivalent reading age.
+Most children progress through the levels throughout the year.
+For example, a reception child working at an expected level may finish the year on Yellow.

 Book Band Emerging Expected